 The Town of Yarmouth’s West Side Trail is a rapidly growing network of multi-use trails for hikers, walkers, runners, mountain bikers, and more.
 Intermediate and novice mountain bike trails create round trips of more than ten miles of length with ocean-front segments and ocean views.

 Knight’s Pond Preserve (Cumberland & North Yarmouth)

-The new Knight’s Pond Preserve in North Yarmouth and Cumberland has a growing network of several 2-5 mile loops of single track drooped across the Blueberry ridge on Bruce Hill on the North Yarmouth/Cumberland town line.
+The Knight’s Pond Preserve in North Yarmouth and Cumberland has a growing network of several 2-5 mile loops of single track drooped across the Blueberry ridge on Bruce Hill on the North Yarmouth/Cumberland town line.
 Moderate elevation gains and contour-relative trail layout make this a perfect after-work exercise and skills outing.
-Knight’s Pond Preserve is located along bulk power transmission lines with a geography that fairly shouts REGIONAL-CONNECTIVITY.
-Stay tuned in the coming months and years as we continue opening doors and painting ever bigger green blobs of new conservation land on maps.

 Libby Hill Trails located in Gray and has eight miles of non-motorized trails, supported by the Friends of Libby HIll.
 Libby Hill’s summit defines the height of land between the Royal River watershed and the Presumpscot watershed.
-The trails system is on land protected by the Land for Maine’s Future program, the Gray Community Endowment, and many
+The trail system is connected to RRCT’s abutting Thayer Brook Preserve, which hosts key mountain bike trails.